Sharon Lee Schwartz, Attorney and Mediator

 Bertrand and Vincent, Office Therapists and Rodent Patrol

-Bertrand and Vincent joined the firm in 2019 after a lengthy interview process.
+Bertrand and Vincent joined the firm in 2019.
 After months of careful watching, Bert climbed through a window one morning.
-His brother, Vince, joined him a few weeks later, deciding the firm was a good match for him.
+His brother, Vince, joined him a few weeks later.